ankumar/software-design/README.md

 \- **exponential** dangers of **identity, spam, fraud** surrounding anonymous online/real world linked activities enabled by "easy" account management, security & bots since early (Yahoo!, MSN, AOL, ...) versions of "social" Mail/IM clients across all content types Text/Photo/Video (AKA Webcam).
 The communities were relatively smaller compared to massive global scale  media and (dis)information operating now across many platforms.

 ⤵️ **Foward:** (co)evolution? with Foundations [Internet Identity](https://openid.net/2016/09/27/the-foundation-of-internet-identity/), Energy efficient Computing, "Digital Transformation" Problems we agree on & concrete use cases?

-\+
-> The story of computing is the story of humanity.
-This is a story of ambition, invention, creativity, vision, avarice, and serendipity, all powered by a refusal to accept the limits of our bodies and our minds. -- https://computingthehumanexperience.com/about/

 \+ [Computers can aid humans in our most noble endeavors: art, science, thinking, self-improvement.
 But today’s dominant computing platforms increasingly work against the needs of creative professionals](https://www.inkandswitch.com/)